AdobeDocs/campaign-web-learn.en/help/design-the-delivery/create-email-content-from-scratch.md

 Understand how to navigate the Email Designer.
 Learn how to structure and design an email from scratch, how to personalize, and test your email.

 >[!VIDEO](https://video.tv.adobe.com/v/3425867/?learn=on)

+For more information on this feature, see the [product documentation](https://experienceleague.adobe.com/docs/campaign-web/v8/msg/email/create-email.html?lang=en).